Cannondale Quad Eliminator.

-Please note you DO NOT need to be a British Cycling Member or hold a race
+-You DO NOT need to be a British Cycling Member or hold a race licence to enter

 Please Note for Race Registration:

-– Race registration is open from Thursday the 13th of June, we advise you to beat the rush and sign on ASAP where you will receive your bikes front number board and four cable ties.
-We will not be issuing rear number boards.
+– Race registration, we advise you to beat the rush and sign on ASAP where you will receive your bikes front number board and four cable ties

-– Timing is by light beams, therefore no transponders will be required.
+6. Timing is by light beam, no transponders are required

 Rules and Regulations.